percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 * client_write_salt: The value of the SRTP master salt used by the client (endpoint).
 * server_write_salt: The value of the SRTP master salt used by the server (media distributor).

-The "TunneledDtls" message is defined as:
+The `TunneledDtls` message is defined as:

 {align="left"}
 ```